djtetsu/Ionic-Http-and-Login-Template/README.md

 But wait, there's more!

-New code for additional http requests can be made easily with a Ionic/Angular http request code generator:
+New code for additional http requests can be made easily with an Ionic/Angular http request code generator:

 http://mobilewebsites.la/snippets_db.php